 Since you aren’t a mind reader, you can keep your pulse on your team’s emotions by:

 This conflict resolution skill links closely with emotional intelligence.
-After all, you’ve got to be aware of the stress you’re feeling first before managing it, or attempting to help others to manage their’s.
+After all, you’ve got to be aware of the stress you’re feeling first before managing it or attempting to help others to manage their own.

-It’s essential to practice managing the stress you feel, because as we mentioned before, stress can impair logical thinking.
+It’s essential to practice managing the stress you feel because stress can impair logical thinking.
 Or, as Dina highlights, you end up reacting illogically, instead of responding logically.

 Here’s how to put in the legwork:

 You’ve probably heard the word ‘empathy’ thrown around somewhere.
-It’s about having a non-judgemental attitude and genuinely trying to understand what others are going through.
+It’s about having a non-judgmental attitude and genuinely trying to understand what others are going through.